vmware-labs/vmware-image-builder-action/README.md

 ## Overview

-This GitHub Action allows to interact with the VMware Image Builder service from VMware, a.k.a.
-VIB.
-VIB is a SaaS service that can be used to Package, Verify and Publish software from Independent Software Vendors (ISVs).
-This software can be packaged in different formats like for example [Carvel Packages](https://carvel.dev) or [Helm Charts](https://helm.sh).
+This GitHub Action allows to interact with the VMware Image Builder (VIB) service from VMware.
+VIB is a SaaS product that can be used by Independent Software Vendors (ISV) to Package, Verify and Publish their software products.
+These products can be packaged in different formats like for example [Carvel Packages](https://carvel.dev), [Helm Charts](https://helm.sh) or [Open Virtual Appliances](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html) (OVA).

-One of the strongest capabilities of VIB is being able to verify simultaneously your software in multiple Kubernetes distributions and flavours.
-Currently, VIB does support verification in TKG (different versions), GKE, AKS, EKS and IKS with plans to support even more K8s distributions.
+VIB supports verification in multiple Kubernetes distributions and flavours, like for example TKG, GKE, AKS, EKS, IKS and OpenShift, and also does support vSphere for OVAs.
+In addition to functional verification, VIB does offer compliance verification with support for static analyis and some popular tools like Trivy or Grype for vulnerability scanning.
+For publishing software, OCI registries are supported.

+[VMware Image Builder Helps Verify Customized, Secure Software for Any Platform on Any Cloud](https://tanzu.vmware.com/content/blog/vmware-image-builder-verifies-customized-secure-software) is a good introductory article about how Carto, one of our partners is using VIB for verifying their Helm Chart from their own Supply Chain.

 ## Requirements